maury18/Math-Magicians/README.md

 # Math-Magicians

-This is an app created with React that works as a Calculator to do mathematical operations, the app is created with functional components and soon it will have the rest of the single app
+This is an app created with React that works as a Calculator to do mathematical operations, the app is created with functional components, this is a Single Page Application.

 ## Built With: